calcitem/GridTimer/CATCHER_INTEGRATION.md

 Note: The error test button is only visible when Catcher is enabled (EnvironmentConfig.catcher = true)

+## Troubleshooting

+### Email Dialog Not Appearing

+If clicking "Accept" doesn't open an email app:

+1. **Check Email App Installation**
+   - Ensure an email app (Gmail, Outlook, etc.) is installed on the device
+   - Try installing Gmail from Play Store if no email app is available

+2. **Check Default Email App**
+   - Go to Settings → Apps → Default apps → Email
+   - Set a default email application

+3. **Check File Logs**
+   - Error logs are still saved to file even if email doesn't work
+   - Location: `{ExternalStorageDirectory}/GridTimer-crash-logs.txt`
+   - Users can manually retrieve and send this file

+4. **Alternative on Desktop**
+   - Desktop platforms use SilentReportMode
+   - Check the crash logs file in the app directory

+### Verify Catcher is Working

+1. Navigate to Settings → Debug Tools
+2. Tap "Error Test (Debug)"
+3. You should see a dialog with error details
+4. Tap "Accept" to trigger email sending
+5. System's email app should open with pre-filled error report

 ## Notes

 - Catcher is only initialized once at app startup
 - All uncaught errors and exceptions are automatically captured
 - The crash log file persists across app sessions
 - Users can manually send crash reports via email at any time
+- DialogReportMode is used instead of PageReportMode for better email integration

 ## Reference